-Sangria is a classic party drink for the summer-- perfect for every occasion.
-Today there are all sorts of twists on the classic Spanish sangria recipe, from white peach and mint sangria to cava sangria, there really is a sangria recipe for all tastes!
+Sangria is a classic party drink for the summer.
+There are all sorts of twists on the classic Spanish sangria recipe, from white peach and mint sangria to cava sangria -- there really is a sangria recipe for all tastes.

-But we like to stick to the classics, and in Spain, it is this classic Spanish sangria recipe that you'll find on menus throughout the country.
-It’s easy to make, inexpensive and very refreshing.
-It is a good punch for a large party, and by adding or subtracting soda water or lemon soda, you can make it as strong or as weak as you’d like.
+In Spain, it is this classic sangria recipe that you'll find on menus throughout the country.
+It’s easy to make, features inexpensive ingredients and very refreshing.
+It's a great cocktail punch for a large party, and by adding or subtracting soda water or lemon soda, you can make it as strong or as weak as you’d like.

-Although you may be tempted to make this with the cheapest red wine you can find, resist that temptation!
-If you would not drink the wine on its own, don’t put it in the sangria.
+Although you may be tempted to make this with the cheapest red wine you can find, resist that temptation.
+Rule of thumb: If you wouldn't drink the wine on its own, don’t put it in your sangria.
 Not only will it taste better if you follow this advice, it won’t cause a hangover the next day!

-This classic sangria recipe is also a great base for adding additional fruits to change the flavor slightly.
-Try it with diced pineapple, clementines, and pears!
+This recipe is also a great base for experimenting with different fruits to change the flavor slightly.
+Try it with diced pineapple, clementines, and pears.

-- 2 (750 ml) bottles red wine – any type, though Spanish tempranillo is a safe bet!
+- 2 (750 ml) bottles red wine (Spanish tempranillo is a good choice)

 - 1/2 cup brandy

-(If you are making this ahead of time, don’t add the soda until your guests are about to arrive.)
-Add the 2 cans of soda and stir.
+- Add the 2 cans of soda and stir (If you are making this ahead of time, don’t add the soda until your guests are about to arrive).
 Taste for sweetness.
-If needed, add more sugar, or soda.
+If desired, add more sugar or soda.
 Make sure that the sugar is completely dissolved.

-If you are serving from a bowl, add lots of ice to the bowl to chill completely.
-If you are serving in pitchers, put lots of the ice in the pitchers and then pour the sangria over the ice.
+- Add lots of ice to the punch bowl to chill completely.
+If you are serving in pitchers, fill with ice and then pour the sangria over the ice.